AppliNH/me-portfolio/content/english/about.md

         \- **Provided cloud architecture guidance during a major Azure migration**, reducing risks and ensuring best practices.

-    - name: Project Leader & Solution Architect (Consultant)
-      company: Primitivo
-      duration: September 2022 - September 2023
-      content: |-
-        Architect and Project Manager for Hara on a CRM project intended for non-profits, leading a team of 3 developers.

-        \-**Led product developmen**t by conducting business, marketing, and functional analysis to define the roadmap.

-        \- **Established tech golden paths and built a dev-friendly platform** accelerating TTM while ensuring a secure and reliable solution.

-        \- **Mentored junior developers on software engineering principles** (DDD, TDD, SOLID, CI/CD), which elevated the overall quality of backend services.

-        \- **Designed a cost-effective and reliable AWS infrastructure** using React, Node.js, MongoDB, Docker, and Kubernetes.

-    - name: "Solution Architect (Web, Mobile & Ops Consultant)"
-      company: "Primitivo"
-      duration: August 2021 - March 2022
-      content: |-
-        Responsible for both Dev & Ops strategy to improve products’ (web & mobile) reliability in terms of availability, costs and maintainability.

-        \- **Improved performance and maintainability** of a legacy Ruby on Rails app with TDD and Hexagonal Architecture.

-        \- **Led the migration** from native Android & iOS apps to a unified Flutter codebase, **speeding up releases**.

-        \- **Prototyped cloud deployment strategies** with automated CI/CD, improving deployments efficiency and reliability.

-        \- **Modernized infrastructure management** using Ansible, Terraform, and Packer for better consistency.

-    # experience item loop
-    - name : "Co-Founder & CTO"
-      company : "Primitivo"
-      duration : "2019-2021"
-      content : |-
-        Project manager & FullStack developer on various application projects, targeting students and bars in Strasbourg.

-        \- **Led the products development with a tailored methodology**, and a roadmap aligned with customer needs, **that allowed us to ship 3 products into beta phase in less than 6 months**.

-        \- **Actively participated in software design and implementation decisions** to ensure code’s approachability and fasten releases lifecycle.

-        \- **Designed and maintained the developer platform** to allow to safely develop, test and ship features.

-        \- **Designed a cost optimized AWS architecture** while taking into account scale-in to ensure the best reliability at the lowest cost.

     - name : "R&D Engineer"
       company : "Divalto"